dracarys983/SVM/README.md

 scikit-learn.

 Use different kernels (atleast 3) and perform experiments with different hyperparameters. _This is mandatory_.
-You need to report the accuracy, precision, recall and F-1 score for the test data, corresponsing to __each__ experiment that you perform.
+You need to report the accuracy, precision, recall and F-1 score for the validation data, corresponsing to __each__ experiment that you perform.
 The data is divided into five train/validation splits for which the code is already written.
 Hence, you will get five sets of values for the above metrics.
 You should report the _average_ over all the five splits.